Disclosure Of Transactions In The Shares Of Gabriel Holding A/S By Persons Discharging Managerial Responsibilities And Closely Related Parties

-(MENAFN- GlobeNewsWire - Nasdaq) In accordance with Article 19 of the Market Abuse Regulation, Gabriel Holding A/S announces the following transaction, in which the CCO of Gabriel Holding A/S, Claus Møller, exceeds the reporting limit of EUR 20,000 for his total transactions in the calendar year 2024.
+(MENAFN- GlobeNewsWire - Nasdaq) In accordance with Article 19 of the Market Abuse Regulation, Gabriel Holding A/S announces the following transaction, in which KAAN ApS, a closely related party of CEO of Gabriel Holding A/S, Anders Hedegaard Petersen, with this transaction, exceeds the reporting limit of EUR 20,000 for its total transactions in the calendar year 2024.

 Attachment